rintr-suzuki/REALAssociator/docs/README-usage.md

 ### 3. Execute REALAssociator
 ```
-# Pull docker image and run the 'real' container. *1
+# Pull docker image (only once), run the 'real' container and then execute REALAssociator on the container environment. *1
-$ ./docker-run.bash

-# Run REALAssociator on the container environment.
+# Stop and delete the container environment after execution is complete.
 (container)$ ./REALAssociator.bash --infile INFILE [--dep DEP] [--ho HO] [--ddep DDEP] [--dho DHO]
 # e.g.
 # (container)$ ./REALAssociator.bash --infile data/picks.json

-# Exit the container environment after execution is complete.
-(container)$ exit

 # You can find the output of REALAssociator in '<base directory>/REAL/<base directory of infile>' directory.
 ```